 Occasionally the clouds opened up and we could see across the valley or up to some of the peaks.
 Even these brief glimpses were impressive.
 The North Cascades are a surprisingly wild and vast landscape.

-Steven and I plunged into the thick of that wildness for the five-mile bushwhack along Bachelor Creek to the final homestretch of trail.
+Steven and I plunged into the thick of that wildness for the 5-mile bushwhack along Bachelor Creek to the final homestretch of trail.
 No one loves bushwhacking—the original obstacle course—but we embraced it.

-When we reached the Downey Creek trail, we stopped and shook the rocks out of our shoes.
-Then we ran those last six trail miles as hard as we could.
+When we reached the Downey Creek Trail, we stopped and shook the rocks out of our shoes.
+Then we ran those last 6 trail miles as hard as we could.
 It was amazing to be able to turn the legs over after all the mountain scrambling.

-Steven and I tagged the finish 9 hours and 50 minutes after leaving the start—a new FKT.
+Steven and I tagged the finish 9 hours and 50 minutes after leaving the start—a new Ptarmigan Traverse FKT.

 As much as I love spending time alone in the mountains, there’s something really special about sharing an experience like this.
 Steven and I pushed and supported one another.
 We went up against our limits and saw what we’re capable of—together.
 We may have missed out on the spectacular views, but we moved with purpose through dynamic weather and landscapes.
 We lived what we love.

 Title Photo: Sometimes the clouds parted to reveal the landscape Mike and Steven were moving through.
-By Steven Gnam.
+Steven Gnam Photo.